bytebeamio/rumqtt/rumqttd/architecture.md

 0. Input and Output Queues (`ibufs` and `obufs`)

-   The basic foundation of `rumqttd` are two instances of `VecDequeue` from `std::collections`.
+   The datapath of `rumqttd` are two instances of `VecDequeue` from `std::collections`.
+They are [`Slab`](https://docs.rs/slab/latest/slab/) datatypes, which pre-allocates storage.
 Everything else just manages these and their interfaces to various other parts of the system.
 The queues are as follows -

    - `ibufs`: All incoming data to `rumqttd` (represented by a `Packet`) is stored immediately in `ibufs` (which holds a `VecDequeue`)
    - `obufs`: All outgoing data `rumqttd` (represented by `Notification`) is stored immediately in the `obufs` (which holds a `VecDequeue`).